How To Avoid Falling Victim To Predatory Loans

 Guide to Predatory Loans and Avoiding Them

+Learning more about loans can help you avoid those with predatory rates and terms, ones that can trap you in a cycle of debt.
 Information and education are a consumer’s best friends when looking for any type of loan.
-For small loans that seem only to be available through lenders that seem less-than reputable, those two things become even more important.
+For small loans that seem only to be available through lenders that seem less than reputable, those two things become even more important.

 One piece of information that is important when looking for a loan is knowing what your credit report contains.
-Consumers can access their credit reports at no charge through AAnnualCreditReport.com.
-Personally identifiable information, such as your name, current and previous addresses, and your Social Security number, are easy to verify.
+Consumers can access their credit reports at no charge through AnnualCreditReport.com.
+Personal information, such as your name, current and previous addresses, and your Social Security number, are easy to verify.

-Making sure other items on your credit report are accurate is also important because this information is used by lenders to assess your creditworthiness.
+Checking the accuracy of items on your credit report is also important because this information is used by lenders to assess your creditworthiness.
 Lenders want to know how many credit cards and loans you have, if you make your debt payments on time, and other factors.

 What Is Predatory Lending?

-Predatory lending often targets consumers with poor credit, no credit, low incomes, lack of education, and for other unfair and discriminatory reasons.
+Predatory lending often targets consumers with poor credit, no credit, low incomes, lack of education, and/or for other unfair and discriminatory reasons.

-Lenders who offer financial products that are typically considered predatory loans do not have the best interest of their clients in mind — their goal is to make a profit at the expense of their client, even if that means engaging in misleading tactics.
+Lenders who offer what are considered predatory loans do not have the best interests of their clients in mind — their goal is to make a profit at the expense of their client, even if that means engaging in misleading tactics.
+They may deceive borrowers into accepting three-digit interest rates or extreme prepayment penalties, for example.
+This can result in the loan holder struggling to repay what they owe and being caught in a debt cycle.

 Recommended: What to Know Before You Borrow Money Online